This article is the first in an occasional series on the impact of humanities studies in and out of the classroom.

 “English is not my forte and I’m definitely struggling, but it’s been great,” he said.
 “Literature helps me understand music because they’re so interrelated in feeling human sympathy and compassion and understanding all aspects of humanity.”

 His playing has shown the results.
 Li won the 2016 Avery Fisher Career Grant for piano and last year took the silver medal at the International Tchaikovsky Competition.
-Meanwhile, in courses on the modern novel and Romantic poetry, he immersed himself in the language of Coleridge, Dostoyevsky, Eliot, Shelley, and Wordsworth.
+Meanwhile, in courses on the modern novel and Romantic poetry, he immersed himself in the language of Coleridge, Dostoevsky, Eliot, Shelley, and Wordsworth.

 “With music, there’s a balancing of different qualities and you have to have control and finesse and technique.” — George Li